razor-x/jekyll-and-zurb/README.md

 If you like this, check out the sister project
 [Jekyll & deck.js](https://github.com/razor-x/jekyll-and-deck.js).

+**Version 2 is deprecated**

+Version 2 will remain on Jekyll 2 and Foundation 5.
+Only bug fixes and security patches will be accepted for this major version which will live on the `v2` branch.

+Version 3 is in development and will support Jekyll 3 and Foundation 6.

 For a minimal Jekyll site skeleton, check out [makenew/jekyll-site](https://github.com/makenew/jekyll-site).
 While not Foundation specific, that project is designed